 Vote live and watch the results unfold on the air!
 Check out the CNBC app at CNBC.com/vote every Saturday at 9p ET and join the fun!» Read More

-Jessica, who's 36, asks Suze if she can afford to spend $11,254 on a pair of diamond earrings.
+Jessica, who's 36, asks Suze if she can afford to spend $85,000 to buy a brand new Tesla Model S.

-Elizabeth, who's 29, asks Suze if she can afford to spend $6,000 on a Rolex watch for her 50th birthday.
+Elizabeth, who's 29, asks Suze if she can afford to spend $750 on a Cajun pressure smoker.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.

 Suze Orman maintains that bankruptcy is a viable alternative to being over your head in debt.